Generation of nearly pure and highly directional magnetic light in fluorescence of rare earth ions

-Promising regimes for promoting fluorescence of magnetic light due to MD transitions of trivalent rare earth ions located inside or near dielectric homogeneous spheres have been discovered.
-Because excitation enhancement enhances all the transitions by equal factor, the main goal of the sphere was to exert control over emission processes.
-A number of configurations involving sphere parameters and rare earth emitter radial position have been identified at which the branching ratio of the MD transition, $\eta_1$, is approaching its limit value of unity.
-The latter signifies that transitions from a given parent level (e.g., $^5$D$_0$ level of Eu$^{3+}$) are entirely dominated by the MD transition.
-This brings about that the respective values of radiative rates and fluorescence enhancements for MD transitions can be larger than $10^3$ and $10^4$, respectively, for properly designed lossless dielectric spheres and for specific emitters positions.
-Dimensionless directivity of the MD emission can attain the value of $26$.
-We strongly believe that the results presented here could serve as an important tool for expanding the functionality of photonic devices by promoting magnetic light.
+Since the excitation enhancement amplifies all transitions by the same factor, the main objective of the sphere is to exert control over the emission processes and influence relevant branching ratios.
+A number of configurations involving the sphere parameters and the rare earth emitter radial position have been identified where the branching ratio of the MD transition, $\eta_1$, approaches its limit value of unity under realistic conditions.
+The latter means that transitions from a certain initial excited level (e.g., $^5$D$_0$ level of Eu$^{3+}$) are completely dominated by the MD transition.
+This is truly remarkable and has never been reported before.
+Consequently, for properly constructed lossless dielectric spheres and for certain emitter positions, the respective values of the radiation rates and fluorescence gains for MD transitions can be larger than $10^3$ and $10^4$, respectively.
+The dimensionless directivity of MD emission can reach the value of $26$.
+We strongly believe that the results presented here could serve as an important tool for extending the functionality of photonic devices by promoting magnetic light.